cryzed/ShareY/README.md

 * pyperclip

-The script is written in Python 3, Spectacle is used as the primary (and currently only) backend for taking screenshots, pydbus is used to communicate with Spectacle via D-Bus to take screenshots, Pillow to optionally convert screenshots to JPEG after exceeding a certain size as PNG, imgurpython to upload the image via imgur's API, xsel as a reliable clipboard backend for pyperclip to copy the URL to the clipboard in a (hopefully) desktop-environment-agnostic fashion.
+The script is written in Python 3, Spectacle is used as the primary (and currently only) backend for taking screenshots, pydbus to communicate with Spectacle via D-Bus to take screenshots, Pillow to optionally convert screenshots to JPEG after exceeding a certain size as PNG, imgurpython to upload the image via imgur's API and xsel as a reliable clipboard backend for pyperclip to copy the URL to the clipboard in a (hopefully) desktop-environment-agnostic fashion.